Rifky4/reroll10/README.md

 # Reroll for Evertale
- Easy reroll and other tool
- This tools only for Termux and Root access is required
+ Easy reroll and other tool, This tools only for Termux and Root access is required
 # Requirement tools
 + git
 ```bash